First Congregational Church

 granted by the Church Clerk a letter of transfer to any other Christian

 church.
-These names shall be given to the Board of Spiritual and Parish
+These names shall be given to the Board of Ministry and Mission

 - If a member in good standing requests to be released from the covenant

-obligation to this church, and after the Board of Spiritual and Parish Life
+obligation to this church, and after the Board of Ministry and Mission

 has patiently and kindly endeavored to secure their continuance in the